ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/c_small_libs.md

 <h1 id="using-small-c-libraries">Using small C libraries in Mbed OS bare metal</h1>
 <!--I think this needs to be mentioned in the usage guide from PR 1305-->

-When using the bare metal profile, use small C libraries.
+We recommend using small C libraries with the bare metal profile.
+These are versions of the C standard library that do not include thread safety features; they are suitable for a non-RTOS profile like bare metal, and their size is much better suited for an ultraconstrained hardware.

-Both the `ARM` and `GCC_ARM` toolchains support code optimized versions of their C standard libraries, `microlib` and `newlib-nano`.
-It is safe to use these smaller C libraries in bare metal mode, and we recommend using them.
+Both the `ARM` and `GCC_ARM` toolchains support code-optimized versions of their C standard libraries, `microlib` and `newlib-nano`.

+## Building with the small C libraries

 You can build with the smaller C libraries by creating an `mbed_app.json` with the following contents: